TYPE DESIGN INFORMATION PAGE last updated on Tue Mar 11 18:28:18 EDT 2014

 Italian visual artist based in Amsterdam and Berlin.
 In 2005 he graduated with a bachelor's degree in visual communication from ISIA (Florence, Italy) and Bauhaus University (Weimar, Germany).
 He continued his studies at the Sandberg institute of the Rietveld Academy, Amsterdam, where he obtained a Master's degree.

 Creator of the geometric sans typeface Biko (2013), which is named after South African anti-apartheid activist Steve Biko.
+See also Biko Light (2013).
 Buy Biko from Monofonts.
 Obtain a free copy from Dafont.

 Graphic and type designer (b.
 1936, South Africa) and teacher, who after studies at the Chelsea College of Art became the partner of Jock Kinneir in 1964 in Kinneir, Calvert Associates.
 There, she designed type for signals, highways, the British Rail, airports, hospitals, the army, and the subway.